Skip to main content

 In a software development scenario, you should also test your model against reality early and safely.
 To do this, you likely need to set up multiple feedback loops, like:

-• Bug Reports and Feature Requests tell you how the users are getting on with the software.
+• Bug Reports and Feature Requests lets users tell you how they are getting on with the software.

 • Monitoring Tools and Logs allow you to find out how your software is doing in reality.